flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

 - Create a [Draft Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-forkhttps://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork){target=new} (aka PR) early to let people know what you are working on.
     - Explain in the PR Description what you are changing/adding and how people should review your changes.
 - Work on your changes locally, preview constantly and push your changes regularly to get a preview deployment for others to give feedback.
-    - Every time you push changes to your PR a preview is generated with an URL you can share with the documentation team to get feedback.
-The URL (by the vercel bot) is visible on the PR github page.
+    - Every time you push changes to your PR a preview is generated with a URL.
+You can share this link in Discord for the team to provide feedback easily.
+The URL (by the vercel bot) is visible as a comment on your PR github page.
-- When finished, push your final changes to the PR, update the PR Description if required and mark it "[Ready for Review](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review){target=new}".
+- When finished, push your final changes to the PR, update the PR description if required and mark it "[Ready for Review](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review){target=new}".
-- Someone from the documentation team will review your changes, give feedback, potentially ask for changes and eventually approve and merge your changes.
+- Someone from the documentation team will review your changes, give feedback, potentially ask for changes, and eventually approve and merge your changes.

 ### How to write documentation for FlyByWire